Abortion in Croatia

 Women’s reproductive rights are exposed to intense economic and ideological pressure.
 Abortion is not covered by state health insurance.
 Women in smaller cities and working-class women face even greater obstacles when seeking abortion care.

-Fearing stigma and blocked by a large number of doctors who refuse to perform abortions in public hospitals on the grounds of their faith, many Croatian women are forced to have unregistered terminations in private clinics (even in private apartments) or travel abroad to Slovenia.
+Fearing stigma and being blocked by a large number of doctors who refuse to perform abortions in public hospitals on the grounds of their faith, many Croatian women are forced to have unregistered terminations in private clinics (even in private apartments) or travel abroad to Slovenia.

 Restrictive abortion laws affect also women who carry wanted pregnancies – when the pregnant woman learns about the defect in her 2nd trimester, she must not have her right to terminate the pregnancy questioned as she still knows best how to deal with the difficult choice